Gregory Nathan Jinsoo Monroe

 Context / Content2019

-Gregory Monroe is a frontend engineer and UI/UX designer based in Seoul, primarily working in the fields of architecture and graphic design.
-He has worked for design offices in Los Angeles, Boston, and Seoul and graduated from the University of Michigan with degrees in Urban Design, Urban Planning, and Materials Science and Engineering.
+Gregory Nathan Jinsoo Monroe is a web developer and designer based in Seoul, South Korea.
+He has worked for design offices in Los Angeles, Boston, and Seoul and holds degrees in Materials Science and Engineering, Urban and Regional Planning, and Urban Design from the University of Michigan.